paulio11/P5-Pokebox-API/README.md

   - The `search_fields` are set to `body` and `owner__username` so a user can search for a post by either the owner of the post or by words in the body text.
   - The `perform_create()` method is overridden to set the owner of a newly created post to the authenticated user making the request.
 - **`PostFilter()`**
   - Inherits from `rest_framework.FilterSet`.
-It is used to create filters for the Post model.
+It is used to define filters for the Post model.
   - Defines the `has_image` filter as a `rest_framework.BooleanFilter`.
 This filter is associated with the image field of the Post model.
   - Returns a filtered queryset that excludes posts with an empty image field.
 If the value is False or None, it returns the original queryset without applying any filtering.